 If people weren’t let down by self seeking leaders and could look beyond the naval gazing, it would be easier to recognise that the way’s the world is changing is not just an abrasion on this prosperous nation.
 This state called Britain is incapable of seeing the fruits it has stolen.
 The apple cart’s been tipped but we’re still drinking the cider and we’re turning rotten.

 Still, fuelled with this awareness, Scotland’s got to go.
-It’s a responsibility.
-If you were standing at the doorway of a burning building, why would you stay when the landlords give you neither matches to keep it burning or a flannel to put out the flames.
+If you were standing at the doorway of a burning building, why stay when the landlords give you neither matches to keep it burning or a flannel to put out the flames.
 Solidarity with the seekers of self immolation seems ridiculous when an escape would show to others there’s sky beyond the smoke.

 When modern day Mosley’s wave flags in Brussels at Irish dignitaries to brag about new opportunity, they ignore those that have benefitted from generations of peace.
 Not all the young and the woke have always been or are of an elitist class.
-Their roots only have to go back a generation or two to means more limited, within and out with these islands.
+Their roots need not go back far to means more limited, within and out with these islands.

-Many who fought in old wars would have been immensely proud to see how generations smoothed so that untold numbers of young in Britain would meet, fraternise and fall in love with the great grandchildren of who they were forced to fight, kill or colonise.
-Tell a better compliment for their sacrifice.
+Many who fought in old wars would be proud to see how generations smoothed so that young in Britain would meet, fraternise and fall in love with the great grandchildren of who they were forced to fight, kill or colonise.
+Tell a better compliment for sacrifice.

-Forget the bombastic declarations, the inability of those with power to use language that is empathetic, creates only further disharmony that they’ll try and capitalise on again in the future.
+Forget the bombastic declarations, the inability of those with power to use language that is empathetic, creates only further disharmony.
+They’ll try and capitalise again in the future.
 They created the conditions for those men to die and they’ll pave it again now with their recklessness.
-But if soldiers can play football on Christmas Day, maybe it suggests that differences between people don’t take that much to go away.
+But if soldiers can play football on Christmas Day, maybe it suggests that differences between people don’t take as much to go away.

-From those same fields, the poppy’s are now worn for remembrance but the political point scoring this creates means leaders wear them unthinkingly, like it’s a dismissal.
+From those same fields, the poppy’s are now worn for remembrance but the political point scoring means leaders wear them so unthinking, it’s like a dismissal.
 And we should never really forget.

 New worlds spring forth fae the ashes and if we’re smouldering now, try not despair and head for the clearing.
-And trust it’s where others are headed too.
+It might be where others are headed too.